 The trick is to create each element so that it’s so strong, so able to stand alone, yet at the same time so integrated and synergistic that it can take the brand to a whole new level of familiarity.

 To place too great an emphasis on a brand’s logo carries risks.
 Least of all there is a danger of neglecting all the other potential brand-building opportunities.
 If paid due attention, there are many other aspects that become recognizable in their own right.
-Colour, navigation, texture, sound, shape.
+Color, navigation, texture, sound, shape.
 Even blindfolded, you’d know you’re holding a classic Coke bottle.

 Remove your logo, and what do you have left?
 This is a very important question because a brand is so much bigger than its logo.
 Are the remaining components easily identifiable as yours?
 If not, it’s time to Smash Your Brand.